Temporary Restraining Orders

 A TRO will be issued if the victim can establish, by a probable cause standard, that the Defendant committed an act of domestic violence and restraints are necessary to protect the victim from future acts of domestic violence.
 It is important to note here, that in order to be charged with an act of domestic violence, it must be established that a domestic relationship existed between the two parties involved. (i.e. spouse, roommate, significant other) Typically, all that is required for the issuance of a TRO is the victim’s version of event, which may lack any physical evidence and/or eyewitness accounts.
 Some of the most common criminal acts of domestic violence which lead to the issue of a TRO include the following: Simple Assault, Aggravated Assault, Stalking, Harassment, Criminal Restraint, Terroristic Threats, Kidnapping, Sexual Assault, False Imprisonment and Criminal Coercion.
 If you have been served with a TRO it is imperative that you speak to an experienced Monmouth County Domestic Violence Defense attorney about your options immediately.
 Traditionally, courts require the parties involved in a TRO to be summonsed to court within 10 days of the issuance of a TRO.
 For more information on what is required to obtain a FRO please checkout our Monmouth County Final Restraining Order practice series by clicking the link.

-Temporary Restraining Order in Wall NJ?
+Need a Consultation for a Temporary Restraining Order in Eatontown

 If you have been served with a temporary restraining order in Monmouth County, in towns like Middletown, Holmdel, Tinton Falls, Howell, Asbury Park, Long Branch, West Branch Long, Wall Township, Ocean Township, Eatontown, Aberdeen and Matawan the Law Offices of Proetta & Oliver can help.
 Although they are civil in nature, as you can tell from the above mentioned temporary relief, the ramifications can be more severe than some criminal charges.
 If you would like to come into our office for a face to face consultation with one of our attorneys then contact us at (732)858-6959.
 Please remember that time is of the essence with a TRO and it is imperative that you start planning your defense ASAP, as crucial evidence needs to be gathered.